Municipal waste management in Winnipeg

 Statistical data shows that waste management in Winnipeg during the COVID-19 Pandemic.

 Generation

 The statistical data show that with the increase in the GDP per capita of Winnipeg, waste generation decreased due to the increased effectiveness of the municipal waste management plan after 2005.
-It also includes the strategies used by the city of Winnipeg to treat municipal waste.
+The city of Winnipeg has implemented various strategies to address municipal waste treatment.

 Treatment

 On October 19, 2011, the Winnipeg City Council approved the master plan of a comprehensive waste management plan, requested by the City Council to the Public Service on June 23, 2010, for the entire city to increase the waste diversion rate to 50% or more.
 This plan would achieve this target by reducing household garbage and by increasing household recycling.
 This plan was made effective for municipal waste management by Winnipeg in the first week of October 2012.

 The Comprehensive Waste Management Plan is based on three main guiding principles which were established through the Phase – 1 participation process and input from the Stakeholder Advisory Committee.
 These principles help to shape the goals and objectives of the Garbage and Recycling Master Plan (GRMP) that helps to guide potential options for the garbage, recycling, and organic services in Winnipeg.
 Those Principles are: